-What is chemical resistance in epoxy resins?
+What is chemical resistance in epoxy resin?

 Chemical resistance in epoxy resin refers to its ability to withstand the damaging effects of various chemicals that can cause degradation.
 Epoxy's chemical resistance, in addition to its excellent strength, adhesion, and moisture resistance, provides an impervious barrier on surfaces.
 Industries such as medical, construction, marine, and manufacturing depend on epoxy resin as a critical component where epoxy chemical resistance is necessary.

 To ensure maximum protection, selecting the appropriate epoxy resin formula for the task is crucial.
 For example, Industrial Clear epoxy resin is intentionally crafted to provide exceptional hardness, durability, and heat resistance, while also being chemically resistant.
 It is designed to maintain its integrity even in the presence of mild acids and chemicals.